 In the wake of increased legalization and de-stigmatization of cannabis across the country in recent years, a recent study out of St. Louis University School of Medicine found that women who partook in a bit of green before getting down were two times more likely to have a “satisfactory orgasm” than those who didn’t.
 This, in addition to an increase in sex drive and less discomfort.

 Shifting perceptions in a new era

 Cannabis’ role in amplifying and opening up sexual experiences isn’t really anything new.
-Mention the word “Woodstock” and it’s all but impossible to mentally conjure up images of freewheeling young people clothed barely—if at all—flashing peace signs with one hand, smoking a doob with the other.
-And indeed, initial studies into the relationship between sex and weed date as far back as the 1970s, with a notable 1984 study finding that two-thirds of respondents reported that cannabis made intercourse better.
+Mention the word “Woodstock” and it’s all but impossible to not mentally conjure up images of freewheeling young people barely-clothed—if at all—flashing peace signs with one hand and smoking a doob with the other.
+And indeed, initial studies into the relationship between sex and weed date as far back as the 1970s, with one notable 1984 study finding that two-thirds of respondents reported that cannabis made intercourse better.

 But as women today increasingly embrace the plant as a means to medicate, relax, and have fun at a rate predicted by industry experts to be equal to men by 2020, so too are they increasingly discovering that it can have an impact on their sex lives.

 A recent survey conducted by Miss Grass found that over 60 percent of participants say cannabis plays a regular role in their sex, with over 70 percent saying THC was their preferred method.
-The reason the majority of respondents enjoy blending the plant and sex?
-Most say it’s because it “gets them out of their head” which leads to greater arousal.
+Though they didn’t specify the mode of consumption— smoking, edibles, or cannabis-laced lube—they did specify their reason for blending the plant and sex.
+Most said it’s because it “gets them out of their head” which leads to greater arousal.